-Both the Samsung Galaxy Buds Pro and Jabra Elite 85t have top-notch noise canceling when they were released.
+Both the Samsung Galaxy Buds Pro and Jabra Elite 85t had top-notch noise canceling when they were released.
 The technology has since improved, filtering low frequencies even better, but both sets still make a difference and reduce background noise significantly.
 As previously noted, both pairs of earbuds feature pressure-relief vents, which reduces the rare dizzying effect some listeners experience when using highly effective ANC headsets.

-In order to maximize either set of earbuds’ noise cancelling, you need to find the best fit.
-Optimal passive isolation begets optimal noise cancellation, because ANC technology isn’t able to nullify sounds higher than 1kHz.
+In order to maximize either set of earbuds’ noise canceling, you need to find the best fit.
+Optimal passive isolation begets optimal noise cancellation, because ANC technology isn’t effective in high frequencies.
 This is where incidental sounds are heard like the clang of dishware.
 Again, both headsets have very good passive isolation too and a comfortable fit in part due to the oblong ear tips.
 The Jabra Elite 85t earbuds provide a slightly more secure fit, meaning they can passively block out noise with greater consistency.

-The Galaxy Buds Pro’s sub-bass amplification doesn’t run a great risk of auditory masking, as sub-bass notes aren’t even twice as loud as mids, the exaggerations on the Galaxy Buds Pro still sound reasonable.
-This means you can eat your cake and have it too when you listen with the Galaxy Buds Pro.
+As sub-bass notes aren’t even twice as loud as mids, the exaggerations on the Galaxy Buds Pro still sound reasonable.
+This means you can eat your cake and have it, too, when you listen with the Galaxy Buds Pro.
 The same can’t quite be said for the Jabra Elite 85t.
-You’ll more often have a difficult time distinguishing harmonic detail and clarity with Jabra’s earbuds, particularly during busy song segments like a chorus or loud bridge.
+You’ll more often have difficulty distinguishing detail and clarity with Jabra’s earbuds, particularly during busy song segments like a chorus or loud bridge.
 This is because the Elite 85t under-emphasises the highs, compared to the Galaxy Buds Pro.

 At first read, this may make it seem like the Galaxy Buds Pro sound inherently better, but that isn’t quite the entire story.
 Remember, you can make fine adjustments to the Jabra Elite 85t sound profile from the Jabra Sound+ app, whereas with the Galaxy Wearable app, you’re limited to a handful of EQ presets.
 That said, Samsung has the more versatile sound right out of the gate.